 Migrant workers are brought to this area for several months of work in the fruit, vegetable and flower fields.
 Housing is provided in long rows of shacks.
 One room may hold families with several children or as many as six single men.
 Despite the conditions, it is a marvelous opportunity to share God's Word. as many of these are unreachable in their home villages.

 During their week in Mexico, our GR group distributed 270 cassettes in 42 different languages.
 (Tracts and Scripture portions were also given to those who only speak Spanish.
-Although many of them are illiterate, their children are usually in school until about the third grade and may be able to read a little.)
+Although many of them are oral learners, their children are usually in school until about the third grade and may be able to read a little.)